 But this begs the question of if you are not yet on board with the cloud, then why not?
 Perhaps it has something to do with security fears.
 Maybe you feel you are too far behind, and there is no way to catch up.
 You might believe you cannot afford to shift all your data and information onto cloud servers.

 This is not the case, though.
 Even if you are not yet using the cloud for your business operations, there is still the opportunity to make the change.
+It’s fine you start from the very basics by asking questions such as what is national IT deployment? – as you’ll be on your way to better planning.
 The reasons you should do this are plentiful, too.

 Shifting from in-house servers to cloud computing can do wonders for your IT costs, and this allows you to focus these extra profits elsewhere to serve your business better.